The second planet from the Sun, Venus, spins backwards compared to the other planets in our Solar System. Why?

 But the Solar System is a cluttered place with lots of high-speed objects, such as comets and asteroids, that can potentially collide with planets.

-We know that large asteroids have hit Earth during its history (one of the theories as to how the Moon formed), so it seems plausible that, during the early stages of the Solar System, Venus could have been hit by a celestial object similar in size to itself that sent it spinning in the opposite direction.
+We know that large asteroids have hit Earth during its history (one of the theories as to how the Moon formed), so it seems plausible that, during the early stages of the Solar System, Venus could have been hit by a celestial object similar in size to itself that means it spins backwards.

 If this collision also altered Venus’s orbit, the presence of the Sun, Mercury and Earth would have pulled its orbit back to its original position.